HaoZhangSid/TechBlog/README.md

 *   `POST /api/posts`: Create a new blog post with an automatically generated slug.
 Authentication required and validation applied.
 *   `PUT /api/posts/:id`: Update an existing post by its ID.
 Authentication required and only the post's author can edit.
 *   `DELETE /api/posts/:id`: Delete an existing post by its ID.
 Authentication required and only the post's author can delete.

+## Web Accessibility
+Please [click here](accessibility-statement_2025-05-08.html) to see our accessibility statement.